LewisADay/TACT/README.md

 The task is to create an engine or other tool for the creation of text adventure style games, hence I present TACT, the Text Adventure Creation Tool.

 I have used [Walnut](https://github.com/StudioCherno/Walnut) as the base for this operation, which is itself a wrapper around [Dear ImGui](https://github.com/ocornut/imgui), making use of the GLFW + Vulkan backend.
 I have elected to use ImGui due to its simplicity and the velocity it lends to development, I don't wish to waste a long time creating my own UI system from scratch, that would be sufficient work on its own.
 Walnut was a natural choice therefore, as it is basically ImGui with less steps, which allowed me to get into the meat of the problem quite quickly.
+Further I make use of [imnodes](https://github.com/Nelarius/imnodes) to power the node-based editor.

 Since Walnut is a Windows only wrapper for ImGui, you will require a Windows 11 environment.